 It's quite possible for girls and women with triple X syndrome to lead full and happy lives.
 However, sometimes help and support are needed.
 Both you and your child may benefit from these strategies:

 - Connect with others.
 Support groups provide help and support for people with X and Y chromosome disorders and their families.
 They offer information and advice on coping, as well as ways to meet and talk with others in similar situations.
 Ask your child's doctor or therapist if there is a local support group for people with similar types of disorders.
 You can also contact AXYS — Association for X and Y Chromosome Variations.

 - Look for disability support resources.
 Coping with a learning disability is challenging.
 Get information on available services and sources of support.
 One example is the National Center for Learning Disabilities.
 Ask your child's school or therapist for information on additional resources.

 - Find ways to relieve stress.
 It's natural to feel overwhelmed at times.
 Talk about your concerns with a trusted friend or family member to help relieve your stress.
 Take some time for yourself doing something you like to do.
 Seek the help of outside caregivers who can give you a break from time to time.

 Here's some information to help you get ready for your appointment, and what you might expect from your doctor.
 You may want to bring a family member or friend to the appointment for support and to help you remember information.

 Before your appointment, make a list of:

-- Any symptoms you've noticed in your daughter, including any that may seem unrelated to the reason for the appointment
+- Any symptoms you've noticed in your child, including any that may seem unrelated to the reason for the appointment

-- Your daughter's developmental milestones and when she met them, such as learning to say her first word or learning to walk
+- Your child's developmental milestones and when they were met, such as learning to say first words or learning to walk

 - Key personal information about your pregnancy, including any significant illnesses you may have experienced or any medications that you may have used

-- Any problems your daughter may be having with learning, emotions or behavior
+- Any problems your child may be having with learning, emotions or behavior

 - Questions to ask your child's doctor